BrendanSweeny/clusterid/README.md

 # ClusterID
-A GUI tool for identifying charged species, particularly small metal and metal-oxide clusters in a mass spectrum
+A GUI tool for identifying charged species, particularly small metal and metal-oxide clusters, in a mass spectrum

 ## Usage
 1. Elements are specified using the periodic table